alachins/raisd/README.md

 Processing VCF (ANGSD version)
 ------------------------------

 As of version 1.7, RAiSD can process ANGSD (http://www.popgen.dk/angsd/index.php/ANGSD) VCF files.
 Such files (see a sample here: http://www.popgen.dk/angsd/index.php/Vcf) only include the GP and GL fields, rather than the GT field that is required by RAiSD.
 In the absence of GT, diploidy is assumed.
-Given a [GL:GP] entry [L1,L2,L3:P1,P2,P3], RAiSD constructs unphased genotype data on the fly as follows: a) GT="./." for all-zero GL entries, b) GT="0/0", "0/1", and "1/1" with probabilities P1, P2, and P3, respectively.
+Given a [GL:GP] entry [L1,L2,L3:P1,P2,P3], RAiSD constructs unphased genotype data on the fly as follows: a) GT="./." for all-zero GL entries, b) GT="0/0" with probability P1, GT="0/1" with probability P2, GT="1/1" with probability P3.

 Change log
 ----------